 - In Digger, there is Boneclaw Mother.
 "Frankly, I'm a lot more scared of Boneclaw Mother than the Gods.
 She-Is-Fiercer (the head of the hyenas' pantheon) isn't known for her left hook."

 - Albeit more of a Mama Bear, Miranda Deegan (mother of Dominic Deegan) deserves a mention here.
-She doesn't have any grandchildren yet, but is an elderly badass lady just the same.
 As an archmage, it comes with the territory.
+She spends most of the series as just an Action Mom, but by the end of the series Dominic has had children, finally making her a grandmother.

 - San Three Kingdoms Comic.
 Lu Bu learns this the hard way: it doesn't matter if you're the Memetic Badass of the Three Kingdoms, you simply don't mess with Mother Dong.